g4v4g4i/ArgABM/README.md

 # ArgABM
 An agent-based model of scientific inquiry based on abstract argumentation.

-## Published papers based on this model
+## Publications based on this model

 1. _Epistemic effects of scientific interaction: approaching the question with an argumentative agent-based model_
 In: HSR Vol. 43, No. 1: Special Issue: _Agent-Based Modeling in Social Science, History, and Philosophy_, 2018, pp. 285-307, [doi: